tww-software/powershell-dropper-POC/README.md

 # Proof of concept Powershell script dropper

 A basic proof of concept for a powershell staged malware dropper.
+WHILST THE ACTUAL CODE BEING EXECUTED IS HARMLESS, THIS MAY SHOW UP AS MALWARE!

 ## Files are:
 * downloadandexecute.ps1 - the script that is eventually executed